Online Presence Policy

 The College’s Online Presence Policy applies to all College-related accounts.
 With the proliferation of software-as-a-service and cloud-based web tools, mobile applications, and social media channels, the delineation of web activity hosted on the College’s official web presence (midmich.edu) and/or externally hosted websites is not always obvious.
 For the purposes of this policy, all content, digital assets, and/or other forms of digital external publication and accounts presented on behalf of the College and/or any of its programs or units is subject to this and other policies, and the College reserves the right to remove content and accounts that do not conform.

-• If a request to create an account is granted, an employee must be designated as an account administrator to serve alongside a Strategic Communications team member(s).
+• If a request to create an account is granted, an employee must be designated as an account moderator to serve alongside a Strategic Communications team member(s).

-• Designated employees must sign an Account Administrator Agreement which states that they have read and understood this policy and best practices, and completed required training.
+• Designated employees must sign an Account Moderator Agreement, which states that they have read and understood this policy and best practices, and met with Strategic Communications.

-• In select situations, a community member may be granted moderator access to accounts, but they cannot serve as account administrators.
+• In select situations, a community member may be granted moderator access to accounts, but these situations are limited.

-• Account administrators are responsible for keeping the account active, monitoring account activity, and maintaining accurate information.
+• Account moderators are responsible for keeping the account active, monitoring account activity, and ensuring the accuracy of information.

-• Account administrators are responsible for ensuring that they comply with College policies, guidelines, standards, and requirements.
+• Account moderators are responsible for ensuring that they comply with the College's policies, guidelines, standards, and requirements.

-• Strategic Communications will meet with the account administrator to review the issues, provide guidance, and develop a plan to move forward.
+• Strategic Communications will meet with the account moderator to review the issues, provide guidance, and develop a plan to move forward.

-• If issues persist, account administrator rights may be removed.
+• If issues persist, account moderator access may be removed.

-• College employees, students, and guests creating or contributing to accounts must abide by federal, state, and local laws.
+• College employees, students, and guests who create or contribute to accounts must abide by federal, state, and local laws.

 Account Creation

-Accounts must be requested and not created prior to meeting with Strategic Communications.
-Notifying Strategic Communications that an account has been created does not qualify as a request.
+Accounts must be requested through Strategic Communications.
+Accounts must not be created before meeting with Strategic Communications, and notifying Strategic Communications that an account has been created does not qualify as a request.

 Requests to create an account should be submitted to Strategic Communications via a Marketing & Communications Help Desk Ticket or by emailing stratcomm@midmich.edu.
-Requests will be reviewed to ensure all impacts are addressed.
+Requests are reviewed to ensure all impacts are addressed.

-Prior to account creation a strategic discussion will take place with involved parties to discuss the following.
+Prior to account creation, a strategic discussion will take place with the involved parties to discuss the following.

 • Goals & Outcomes